While everyone is busy planning and making holiday meals and baked goods, I decided to get a head start on Japanese New Year special meals.

 Instructions

-- Dice tuna and lightly marinate the tuna with scallion, soy sauce, and sesame oil.
+- Dice 4 oz sashimi-grade tuna (maguro) and lightly marinate the tuna with chopped green onion/scallion, soy sauce, and sesame oil.

-- Slice the cucumber with a peeler to make long thin strips.
+- Slice 2 Japanese or Persian cucumbers with a peeler to make long, thin strips.

 To Assemble

-- Place shiso leaves on a serving platter.
-Dip a cookie cutter in a bowl of water (so the rice doesn't stick) and place it on top of a shiso leaf.
-Stuff sushi rice into the cookie cutter halfway and remove the cutter gently.
-Roll the sushi cylinder with one strip of cucumber slice to measure the circumference of the circle.
+- Place 10 shiso leaves (perilla/ooba) on a serving platter.
+Dip a cookie cutter in a bowl of water (so the rice doesn‘t stick) and place it on top of a shiso leaf.
+With 3–4 cups sushi rice (cooked and seasoned), stuff some sushi rice into the cookie cutter halfway up.
+Remove the cutter gently.
+Roll the sushi cylinder with one strip of cucumber to measure the circumference of the circle.

-- Make slits at the end of the cucumber slice with a knife as you see below.
-Now you can interlock the strip around the rice.
+- Make slits at the end of the cucumber strip with a knife as you see below.
+Now you can interlock the strips around the rice.

-- Fill in the cucumber wrapped sushi with your favorite toppings.
-For amaebi (sweet shrimp), I place a couple of pieces from the outer edges to the center in the cucumber cup, so it looks like a flower.
+- Fill the cucumber-wrapped sushi cups with your favorite toppings.
+For the 10 sashimi-grade shrimp (amaebi), I place a couple of pieces from the outer edges to the center of each cucumber cup, so it looks like a flower.

-- Slice the sashimi-grade fish perpendicular to the muscle (the white line you see in the fish) and place a few slices in the cucumber cup.
+- Slice 4 oz sashimi-grade salmon and 4 oz sashimi-grade yellowtail (hamachi) perpendicular to the muscle (the white line you see in the fish) and place a few slices in each cucumber cup.

 To Store